Herring are a very important recreational fish on the west and south coasts of Western Australia.

 One way of rigging a slow sinking berley

 cage.
 Main line to the top, bait trace to

 for whitebait or bluebait,

-1. Fine, light, long traces will give many more bites compared to using shorter or heavier traces.
+1. Fine, light, long traces put the bait or lure away from the blob or burley cage and will get many more bites compared to using shorter or heavier traces.
 Use clear nylon or even fluorocarbon leaders when they are really fussy.

-2. The "secret" of using whitebait and bluebait without them going mushy and falling off the hooks are:- make sure they are fresh, and add a handful of dry pollard after they have thawed, dip in fish oil for extra smell.
+3. The "secret" of using whitebait and bluebait without them going mushy and falling off the hooks are: make sure they are fresh, and add a handful of dry pollard after they have thawed, and dip in fish oil for extra smell.

-3. There are many ways to catch herring, but sometimes they are fussy.
-If someone else is catching herring but you are not, check the rig, bait and fishing technique being used by them, and do the same.
-Simple.
+5. There are many ways to catch herring, but sometimes they are fussy.
+If someone else is catching herring but you are not, check the rig, bait and fishing technique they are using, and do the same.